 Trash may not be left on porches, in hallways, stairways or in common areas in Residence Halls, Court Street or Beeson Village.

-Gibson and Pearsons Halls have been designated as wellness buildings.
+Gibson Hall and Pearsons Hall have been designated as substance-free buildings.
 Alcohol (including empty containers), tobacco, and illegal drugs are not allowed anywhere on the premises.
-Violations may result in the student being reassigned to another residence hall.
+Students found in violation of this designation may be reassigned to another residence hall.